 Whatever the reasons for doing so, hiring a freelance drone operator is a decision that should not be taken lightly, for several reasons, but first and foremost: You don’t want to expose your company to risk by working with someone who operates unsafely or violates Part 107 or other regulations.
 And of course, you want to ensure the quality of the footage you receive will be usable.

 The good news is that there are plenty of reputable and professional freelancers out there who do great work and respect the law.
 The bad news is that there are some opportunists who simply want to cash in on new technology and who don’t care about regulations.

-Here are some tips on how to thoroughly vet drone footage contractors and freelancers.
+Here are a few things to check before hiring drone footage contractors and freelancers.

 Confirm Drone Insurance

 We’ve said it before, and we’ll say it again: a general liability insurance policy is a must when operating a drone commercially.
 Having insurance is a positive sign of professionalism, showing that the contractor has a commitment to best practices and has gone through the process of proving the safety of their operations to their insurer.
 In order to get the best rates, the operator has a strong incentive to develop robust safety protocols, chiefly a thorough general operating manual.
 This works in everyone’s favor.